dyihoon90/aws-cognito-oidc/readme.md

 \
 One possible way is to create a custom authorizer that calls the `getUser`, which will let us know whether the access token has been revoked.

+## TODO:

+1. Check if Cognito has API that takes in ID token
+2. Get a ballpark timing for how long `getUser` requests takes on average (implement custom authorizer on /search API)